 The Bullet Hole is a sports-themed eatery in the CUB with breakfast foods, subs, burgers, pizza, soups, sushi, and more, as well as awesome portraits of some of Gettysburg's student-athletes in action.

-CAB is the student-run organization that plans social events for the campus community; comprised of five main committees: concerts, traditions, special events, coffeehouses, and movie nights.
+CAB is the student-run organization that plans social events for the campus community; comprised of five main committees: live music, traditions, movie nights, late night programming, and special events.

 A Musselman Library tradition in which a cart with free coffee, tea and hot chocolate is brought out to the main floor every night at midnight; conducive to all-nighters in the library (since the library is open 24 hours!).